🎧 Listen to the full episode: SuperFastBusiness Podcast

 Establish a relation between different articles

-One of Gert's biggest mistakes when it comes to SEO is that people don’t create context related to their internal articles.
-It’s often a situation to write an article and then leave it on the website without connecting with other content you’ve created previously.
+One of Gert's biggest mistakes when it comes to SEO is that people don't create context related to their internal articles.
+It's often a situation to write an article and then leave it on the website without connecting with other content.

 Let's agree with Gert that external links matter if they're relevant.

-In the past, people would ask for 500 links to their website to rank higher than competitors with less web traffic.
-These days it’s all about relevance - you can have a lot of irrelevant backlinks and still outrank your competition if one of those pages is really helpful or engaging.
+In the past, people would ask for 500 links to their website to rank higher than competitors.
+These days it's all about relevance - you can have a lot of irrelevant backlinks and still outrank your competition if one of those pages is really helpful or engaging.

-According to Gert, Google’s algorithm is a complex and often confusing system, but the heart of it still involves links.
-These kinds of links transfer authority from one page to another on your website or on Google itself.
+Google's algorithm is a complex system, but the heart of it still involves links.
+These kinds of links transfer authority from one page to another.

 Do images affect SEO results?

-Gert says that images can be tricky because your CMS might change your image’s name.
-But on James’ surfboard site, they have lots of search volume for products, especially product searches, and it works pretty well.
-So, this really depends on your industry.
+Gert says that images can be tricky because your CMS might change your image's name.
+This really depends on your industry.

 However, Google embeds images, videos, and other media.
-In this case, it’s pretty essential from alternative texts on images as well as names of products featured within those visuals themselves.
-This goes hand-in-hand with eCommerce industries and those specializing in visual searches more heavily.
+It's pretty essential from alternative texts on images as well as names of products featured within those visuals themselves.

 Relationship between organic vs. paid channel